pivotal-Jay-Wilson/Care-Log-Wizard/README.md

 ![save_link](images/save_link.png)

-6. The save form will appear. all iformation should be filled in.
+6. The save form will appear.
+All information should be pre-filled in.
 Select catagory that you want the article to appear and select save.

 ### Care log
 7. Go to the  [Care Log Wizard](https://carelogwizzard.apps.pcfone.io/home)

 ![login Wizard](images/login_Wizard.png)

-8. Click the log in icon to login to google
+8. Click the log in icon to login to google.

 ![google login](images/google_login.png)